 Finding and Using Images

-Having quality images on your website, blog and social media posts is essential.
-(Want to know why?
-Check out Why Using Images in Posts is Important.)
-Finding the perfect image can be difficult, particularly when you’re navigating through the complexities of copyright laws.
+Having high-quality visuals in your website, blog and social media posts is essential.
+Finding the perfect image can be difficult, particularly when navigating the complexities of copyright laws.
+In this post, we're going to share with you a few tips for using images on your website legally.

 There are hundreds of stock photo websites, but here are some of my favourites.